fyne-io/proposals/drag-and-drop.md

 Existing interface provide a minimum capabilities to programmatically start a drag operation and get notified when it completes.
 This functionality doesn't provide an interface to communicate between widgets within the application nor send/receive drag and drop with other applications.

-*Note, drag and drop to application icon has different implementation on macOS.
+*Note: Drag and drop to application icon has different implementation on macOS.
 Instead of passing path/url as command line argument, the macOS require implementation at Application API.
 The Application API is implemented by go-gl/glfw and to implement drop to application icon require go-gl/glfw changes.*

+*Note: Initiate a drag of a widget from Fyne application to another application is depend on application support the platform (go-gl/glfw) provides.
+As of now,  the go-gl/glfw changes require to support this.
+Hence, this topic is moved out of design proposal for farther discussions as a separate initiative.*

 ## Architecture / API